 - Cast Iron Skillet

 - Trim the ends of the brussels sprouts, then peel and remove the tough outer leaves.
-Halve or quarter the sprouts.
-I halve the little ones and quarter the big ones.
-The goal is a roughly even width for all the sprouts so that they cook evenly.
+Halve smaller sprouts and quarter the larger ones.

-- Increase heat to medium high.
-Add the avocado oil.
-Once hot and shimmering, add the brussels sprouts to the pan, toss to coat in the fat, and sauté, stirring occasionally, until golden brown and crispy, about 10 minutes.
+- Remove all but two tablespoons of fat from the skillet.
+Increase heat to medium high.
+Add the brussels sprouts to the pan, toss to coat in the fat, then arrange in an even layer.
+Cover and saute undisturbed for 6 minutes.

-- Remove from heat, season with salt and pepper to taste, and top with pistachios.
-Serve immediately.
+- Remove from heat and stir in the pistachios.
+Season with salt and pepper to taste, then serve immediately.